astronomer/docs/astro/best-practices/dag-writing-on-astro.md

 ---
-title: 'How to write best practice Airflow DAGs for Astro'
+title: 'How to optimize Airflow DAGs for Astro'
 sidebar_label: 'DAG writing on Astro'
 id: dag-writing-on-astro
 ---

 You can run any valid Airflow DAG on Astro.

-However, there are a couple of best practices surrounding Astronomer tools and features that help you to:
+However, following best practices in using Astro features will help you:

 - Improve your development workflow.
 - Organize your deployment and DAGs.
 - Optimize task execution efficiency.

-This best practice doc provides additional guidance on how to write Airflow DAGs for Astro, all [general Airflow best practices](https://docs.astronomer.io/learn/dag-best-practices) apply.
+While this best practice guide focuses on writing Airflow DAGs for Astro, all [general Airflow best practices](https://docs.astronomer.io/learn/dag-best-practices) also apply.

 :::info New to Airflow?